Two-way Fixed Effects and Differences-in-Differences Estimators with Several Treatments: Introduction

 The remainder of the paper is organized as follows.
-Section 2 presents the set up.
-Section 3 presents our decomposition results for TWFE regressions with several treatment.
-Section 4 presents our alternative estimators.
-Section 5 presents our empirical application.
+Section 2 discusses the related literature.
+Section 3 presents the set up.
+Section 4 presents our decomposition results for TWFE regressions with several treatments.
+Section 5 presents our alternative estimator.
+Section 6 presents our empirical application.